 USNO CCD Astrograph Catalog (UCAC): CCD astrometry on > 50 million

 9 < R < 16 with 20-70 mas accuracies.

 A catalog of proper motions combining the USNO-B (see below) and Sloan DSS positions

 by Munn et al. (2004).

-The future of astrometry is fairly bright (despite the very unfortunate cancellation
+The future of astrometry is fairly bright, especially with the success of Gaia, and

 or planned, as well as a number of facilities that will be available for undertaking